 No, but a lot do.
 New drugs are protected by patents, so only the company that came up with the drug can sell it.
-Patents generally last 17 years, giving companies that put a lot of money into developing and promoting a drug time to recoup those costs.
-Once the patent expires, however, other companies can get a generic approved and start selling it.
+Patents generally last 17 years.
+Once the patent expires, other companies can get a generic version of the drug approved by the FDA and start selling it.

 How can I get generic drugs?

 To find out if there’s a generic drug that will work just as well for you as a brand-name drug you’re taking, talk to your doctor or pharmacist.
 Tell them you want the most effective drug at the best price, and that you want prescriptions for generic drugs when possible.